 Faculty and Staff Updates

 We are working to keep all faculty, staff, and students safe:

 Considerations of all faculty and staff are being considered as we work through the best process for returning to campus.
 We are phasing in the return of our workforce with a focus on the health and safety of our community.
 Department Heads will be contacting employees about specific work arrangements for teams and individuals in the coming weeks.
 We will work with faculty and staff to balance individual needs with those of the school, unit or department.
 Faculty and staff will be asked to abide by the community standards for health and safety.

-- Health screenings/assessments are completed daily before coming to campus
+- Health screenings/assessments are completed daily

 - 50% capacity in large work areas

 - Employee building access documented through electronic card access system

 For more information: https://rwc.roberts.edu/roberts-restart/